HSBC Life: 2020s - present

-On 29 February 2024, HSBC Insurance announced that a USD 250 million (approximately HKD 2 billion) life policy issued in Hong Kong earlier in the year had been recognised by Guinness World Records on 20 February as the world highest-value life insurance policy.
+On 29 February 2024, HSBC Insurance announced that a US$250 million (approximately HKD 2 billion) life policy issued in Hong Kong earlier in the year had been recognised by Guinness World Records on 20 February as the world highest-value life insurance policy.

 On 20 December 2024, HSBC Continental Europe signed a memorandum of understanding to sell its French life insurance business HSBC Assurances Vie (France) to French mutual insurance group Matmut, with completion expected in the second half of 2025.

 On 2 February 2025, HSBC received regulatory approval to set up a captive insurance company in Hong Kong named Wayfoong (Asia), to consolidate and diversify insurable risks and provide reinsurance for HSBC relevant risks in the Asian market — the name “Wayfoong” is the Cantonese romanisation of HSBC and has been used multiple times in the Group history, such as the Wayfoong Gold service launched in 1981.

 On 3 July 2025, HSBC Bank in the UK announced it had signed an agreement to sell its UK life insurance business HSBC Life (UK) to UK life and pensions company Chesnara, with completion expected in early 2026.

+In September 2025, HSBC Life issued a US$400 million life insurance policy in Singapore, surpassing the previous record of US$250 million it set in Hong Kong in 2024.
+This followed a period of significant activity for the insurer; three months prior to the Singapore issuance, the company had issued five policies across Singapore, Hong Kong, and mainland China with a total combined value of US$420 million.

+In early 2026, HSBC initiated a strategic review and subsequent sale process for its Singapore life insurance unit, HSBC Life (Singapore), advised by JPMorgan.
+Reports indicated a targeted valuation exceeding US$1 billion.
+By April 2026, sources revealed a shortlist of bidders including Allianz SE, Dai-ichi Life Group, and Sumitomo Life Insurance.
+By June 2026, Allianz SE emerged as the leading contender to acquire the business in a deal potentially valued at up to US$2 billion.